-Additionally, in C-Roads Austria 2 urban use cases have been implemented in the cities of Graz, Wien and Salzburg, in order to bridge the gap between motorways and urban areas until 2023.
+From 2022 onwards, the operational deployment of C-ITS in Austria at roadside, in vehicles and by using trailers has continued in C-Roads Austria 2.
+Additionally, in C-Roads Austria 2, urban use cases have been implemented in the cities of Graz, Wien and Salzburg, in order to bridge the gap between motorways and urban areas.
 The use cases focus on public transport services, signalized intersections as well as hazardous location notifications.

-From 2022 until 2025, this should continue and even be further expanded in the scope of C-Roads Austria 3, by adding new use cases within the city of Graz and extending the implementation of C-ITS to the city of Klagenfurt.
+This has continued and will even further expand in the scope of C-Roads Austria 3 until 2025, by adding new use cases within the city of Graz and extending the implementation of C-ITS to the city of Klagenfurt.

 Moreover, further cities are planning to install roadside units and on-board units to transmit C-ITS services in urban areas.
-For example, the city of Linz already started to conceptualize their future installations.
+For example, the city of Linz already started the first implementations.
 Other Austrian cities are expected to follow in future.